 Monster follows sixteen year old Steve Harmon as he stands on trial as an accessory to murder.
 He is accused of being the lookout in an armed robbery that left a drug store owner shot on the floor of his store.
 The novel is communicated in dual formats, Steve’s journal entries and a screenplay he creates of his trial in an attempt to distance himself from what is happening to him and assert some control over his narrative.

 The developing romance between Autumn and Adonis is secondary to their growth as characters.
 Autumn’s pursuit of Adonis is by turns heartwarming and embarrassing, as she seems convinced he will return her affections if only she is persistent enough.
 Her challenge is to apply this level of determination to academics, overcoming her belief that reading is something she is incapable of doing well.
-Meanwhile, Adonis must develop compassion; learning that others face different challenges than he does and should be not be judged by harsh standards.
+Meanwhile, Adonis must develop compassion; learning that others face different challenges than he does and should be met with kindness rather than judgement.

 Flake, Sharon G. Pinned.
 New York: Scholastic Press, 2012.
 Print.
 231 pages. $19.99 CAN (9780545 057189).
 Ages 12+